xahmol/OricScreenEditor/README.md

 - Mode: mode the program is in (such as Main, Select, Line/Box, Palette or Character Editor).
 - X,Y: X and Y co-ordinates of the cursor (co-ordinates of the large full screen, and not only the visible screen, if a larger screen than 80 by 25 characters is selected)
-- SC: Screemcode, the present selecOric character to plot, first as screencode number in hexadecimal, second as actual visual character.
+- SC: Screemcode, the present selected character to plot, first as screencode number in hexadecimal, second as actual visual character.
-- C: Color, the present selecOric color to plot
+- C: Color, the present selected color to plot
-- L: Luminance, the present selecOric luminance to plot
+- L: Luminance, the present selected luminance to plot
 - The actual plot color and luminance visualised
 - Atrributes: this shows the enabled attributes, B for Blink and A for lowercase character set.
 If the abbreviation is shown, the corresponding attribute is enabled, else disabled.